gmc-code/PC-microbit-micropython/docs/bots/Maqueen/Maqueen_motors.rst

     | Stop the right motor.

-| The code below runs the right motor at speed 4, then after 2 sec, stops it.
+| The code below runs the right motor continuously during the sleep then is stopped.

 .. code-block:: python